willsyn7/GoWebsocketchat/README.md

 # After merging and resolving any conflicts you can push your feature branch to GitHub
 git push origin dev

-# At this point your feature branch should be GitHub and you will need to create a pull request
+# At this point your feature branch should be in GitHub and you will need to create a pull request
 # specifically for your feature branch so that the branch can be merged into the GitGub dev branch.
 #
 # The pull request is necessary so that GitHub dev gets your feature changes and other developers